Kurangu Bommai: Production

-Nithilan rose to fame after participating in the reality show, Nalaya Iyakkunar short film competition on Kalaignar TV.
+Nithilan rose to fame after participating in the reality show, Naalaya Iyakkunar short film competition on Kalaignar TV.
 After being impressed by his work in the short film Punnagai Vaanginaal Kanner Ilavasam, actor Vidharth approached him to collaborate for a film in August 2015 and the pair subsequently decided to work on Kurangu Bommai.
 The director noted that he actively did not want regular actors to play typecast roles, so he selected veteran director Bharathiraja to play a pivotal role in the film, and production began during the following months.
 Film producer P. L. Thenappan was also signed on to play a pivotal role and shot for the film during May 2016.
 Actor Mammootty was brought in by the producers to release the first look poster of the film in mid-September 2016.
-Actor Arya and Director AR Murugadoss launched teaser and trailer respectively.
+Actor Arya and Director AR Murugadoss launched the teaser and trailer respectively.

 Soundtrack

 The film's music soundtrack was composed by B. Ajaneesh Loknath, while the audio rights of the film was acquired by Yuvan Shankar Raja's U1 Records.
 The original album was released on 4 June 2017 and featured five songs.